Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Introduction

 Beyond classical photon loss analysis, we include a quantum use case that demonstrates how the link budget affects the quality of quantum resources distributed from a satellite to OGSs.
 We propose a satellite-based quantum state tomography (QST) scheme in which an onboard source generates polarization-encoded quantum states that are transmitted to the ground for continuous verification.
 This approach enables real-time monitoring of state quality during operation.
 Our contribution lies in connecting the transmittance model with a practical method for assessing quantum state quality under atmospheric loss and turbulence.
 Such verification may play an important role in future satellite missions that distribute entanglement, single photons, or other quantum resources for quantum communication and sensing.

 The structure of the paper is as follows.
 Section~\ref{theorframework} outlines the theoretical framework used to model atmospheric transmittance in satellite downlinks, including the incorporation of turbulence effects through ISI and PSI models.
 Section~\ref{results} presents the results of numerical simulations comparing LEO and MEO downlink performance, with a particular focus on the impact of aperture averaging.
-Section~\ref{usecase} introduces the satellite-based QST scheme, explains the underlying model, and shows simulation results that illustrate how the reconstructed states reflect the quality of the transmitted quantum resources.
+Section~\ref{usecase} introduces the satellite-based QST scheme, describes the adopted simulation model, and presents numerical results illustrating how the quality of the reconstructed quantum states depends on the properties of the transmitted quantum resources and the communication channel.
+Two operating scenarios are considered: dark-sky conditions, in which background noise is neglected, and bright-sky conditions, which include background photons originating from sky radiance.
 Finally, Section~\ref{finalsec} provides concluding remarks and outlines potential directions for future research.